In crisis or thinking about suicide? Call or text 988 anytime for the Suicide & Crisis Lifeline.

 Recommended local provider

-Brain Recovery Centers - St. Charles County, MO
+Brain Recovery Centers - St. Charles County and St. Louis County, MO

 For people in the St. Louis and St. Charles County area whose depression or PTSD has not responded to standard medication, Brain Recovery Centers is a doctor-supervised clinic offering FDA-approved treatments such as Spravato (esketamine) and TMS.
 They accept most insurance, including MO HealthNet.
 If you have tried medications without enough relief, they are a credible local place to ask about next steps.